Simonds d'Ewes: Antiquarian

 Simonds d'Ewes is perhaps best known for his work as an antiquarian, and particularly for his transcriptions of important historical documents, originals of which do not survive today, and the Journals of all the Parliaments during the Reign of Queen Elizabeth.
 Although d'Ewes was ambitious in this field, he lacked the ability to generalise or construct effectively, and died without publishing any major work, except The Primitive Practice for Preserving Truth (1645) and a few speeches.
 The Journals were published posthumously in 1682 by his nephew, the lawyer and antiquary Paul Bowes.

+The Library of Sir Simonds d’Ewes is a detailed examination that reflects on the early history of books in England as manifested in d'Ewes' collection.

 Legacy

 Simonds d'Ewes, although known for the events in parliament during the 1640s, is best known for his contribution to the antiquarian world.
 His chief scholarly legacy is the collection of his transcriptions of primary documents that are now lost.
 He also kept a diary, which gives an insight into the events in Parliament, as well as glimpses of his own character.

 Although he supported Parliament against the King during the Civil War, he was frequently shocked by the unruly and aggressive behaviour of his fellow Parliamentarians.
 Of the events leading to the abrupt dissolution of Parliament in March 1629, he wrote that "diverse fiery spirits in the House of Commons were very faulty and cannot be excused".